-Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World, by Bruce Schneier
+Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World, by Bruce Schneier (Review)

 Paul Bernal clicks with a maverick thinker who shows how business and governments are building a global surveillance network and how we can fight back

-Investigating surveillance—whether corporate or governmental—can be a demoralising process.
+Investigating surveillance—whether corporate or governmental—can be a demoralizing process.
 Those performing that surveillance, from the US’ National Security Agency and the UK’s Government Communications Headquarters (GCHQ) to Google and Facebook, are giants so overwhelmingly powerful that it seems too daunting to even contemplate taking them on.
 Their agendas may be even more terrifying: as Bruce Schneier observes, “The endgame of this isn’t pretty: it’s a global surveillance network where all countries collude to surveil everyone on the entire planet.”
 What’s more, he adds, the governments and the corporations are both in the same game: “It’s a powerful feedback loop: the business model supports the government effort, and the government effort justifies the business model.”

 And yet, as the title of this book suggests, these giants are not invincible.
 Goliath was brought down to size—and here, Schneier attempts to set out how the new Goliaths might suffer a similar fate.
-He shows that it is not only individuals who are under surveillance but our whole world—and that it is not just individuals who need to change their behaviour but our whole society, which will require a profound shift in attitudes if we are to avoid the harms that this surveillance brings.
+He shows that it is not only individuals who are under surveillance but our whole world—and that it is not just individuals who need to change their behavior but our whole society, which will require a profound shift in attitudes if we are to avoid the harms that this surveillance brings.

 The language in Data and Goliath is accessible, even when Schneier deals with technical subjects.
 His interesting background—straddling academia, journalism, computer science and activism—makes his approach unique and appealing, if sometimes a little more polemical than most academic readers are used to.
 It is very much a personal book, written in the first person and offering Schneier’s personal perspective on the issues.
 That, however, is a strength rather than a weakness—because his understanding and perspective are of great value.